Cadene/DeepFood/README.md

 CUDA_VISIBLE_DEVICES=0 th main.lua           # create GPU0 dir to log the exp
 ```

-## Optional : Lunch a safe experience
+## Optional : Launch a safe experience

-When you have to wait for several hours or days, you want a safe way to lunch an experience.
+When you have to wait for several hours or days, you want a safe way to launch an experience.
 With `nohup` the process will still run even if your ssh connexion is closed.

 ```
 echo "CUDA_VISIBLE_DEVICES=0 th main.lua -netType vgg16 -pretrain yes -imageSize 224 -batchSize 26 -lr 0.1" > GPU0.sh
-chmod 755 GPU0.sh                            # in order to be executed by the shell nohup ./GPU0.sh > GPU0.log &                 # lunch without a terminal
+chmod 755 GPU0.sh                            # in order to be executed by the shell nohup ./GPU0.sh > GPU0.log &                 # launch without a terminal
 tail -100 GPU0.log                           # keep track of the training process
 ```